MrPixle2022/Documentaion/Java/OOP.md

 }
 ```

-since Cat is based of `Animal` we technically consider type `Cat` as type `Animal` but of course doing so deprives us from all the extra things found in the `Cat` class alone.

 when using inheritance with a super class we must initialize an object of the super class in the constructor of the sub class using the `super` keyword which just is like a constructor for the parent class:

 ```java